AlankritaSrivastava/MetaVoice-CaseStudy/README.md

 *	This partitioning allows granular access to audio transformations based on both date and time.

-**By partitioning the data based on "FolderName" and timestamps, the pipeline allows access to audio transformations at different granularities of time, providing flexibility for various analytical needs.**
+**By partitioning the data based on FolderName and Date Timestamps, the pipeline allows access to audio transformations at different granularities of time, providing flexibility for various analytical needs.**